 We regularly get asked questions about redundancy, restructure and reorganisation and here we have set out some common questions and answers for you.
 This was also inspired by our recent fully booked breakfast workshops on the subject!

-Please note that these FAQs do not cover the basics of a fair redundancy process for which separate advice should be sought:
+Please note that these FAQs do not cover the basics of a fair redundancy process – separate advice should be sought on that:

 What constitutes a restructure or reorganisation?

 These are not legal terms, so there is no exact definition, but usually they refer to changes to the organisational structure or to roles within an organisation.
 This may or may not involve a loss of headcount.
 A recent case, Packman v Fauchon (2012) shows it is not necessary to have a reduction in headcount in order for there to be a redundancy – this case is covered in our article here.